 A major in intercultural studies will prepare you to serve effectively in cross-cultural communities around the globe or right here in the United States.

-Intercultural studies at Houghton will prepare you to follow God’s leading into fields such as missions, Bible translation, community and international development, health services, education, relief work, refugee services and other service-oriented vocations in diverse cultural contexts.
+Intercultural studies at Houghton will prepare you to follow God’s leading into fields such as Bible translation, community and international development, education, missions, relief work, refugee services and other service-oriented vocations in diverse cultural contexts.

-The major, drawing heavily on the methodologies and perspectives of anthropology and related social sciences, integrates the theory of cross-cultural development work with experiential learning in cross-cultural settings.
+The major, drawing heavily on the methodologies and perspectives of anthropology and related social sciences, which are integrated with experiential learning in intercultural settings.
 While some intercultural programs are primarily aimed at students going into missions, the Intercultural Studies major at Houghton is designed for “anybody who wants to do anything, but in a different culture.”

 The concentration options include:

 The mission of the Global Studies Department is to prepare Christian students to respond to key issues of global concern in culturally relevant ways guided by Kingdom principles.
 Our program equips students for today’s multicultural job market and for mutual learning across cultures.

 - Prepare for today’s multicultural world through both rigorous theoretical study and hands-on, experiential learning opportunities.